Greek austerity talks to continue, progress seen

 The trip represents a show of support for the government of conservative Prime Minister Antonis Samaras and an apparent signal of the determination of Europe's most powerful leader to keep Greece within the euro.

-Earlier on Saturday, a senior Greek government official said the sides needed another two weeks to agree a pact on almost 12 billion euros of new savings to secure the next tranche of some 31.5 billion euros (25.49 billion pounds) in urgently needed loans.
+Earlier on Saturday, a senior Greek government official said the sides needed another two weeks to agree a pact on almost 12 billion euros of new savings to secure the next tranche of some 31.5 billion euros ($41.14 billion) in urgently needed loans.

 Without it, Greece says it will run out of money at the end of November.